Hierarchical Causal Models: Marginalizing Hierarchical Causal Models

-\parhead{Unit variable, unit child} We next consider the case where the variable we want to marginalize, $Y$, is unit-level, and it has a unit child (\Cref{fig:hcm_marg_uu_pre}).
-Now, the structural causal model generating $Y$ and $Z$ is,
+\parhead{Unit variable, unit child} We next consider the case where $Y$ is unit-level, and it has a unit child.
+We again have a subunit parent $X$ and unit parent $W$.
+Marginalizing out $Y$ gives,